Ivyson/Elec-comms/README.md

 # Elec-comms
-Just Notes on Frequency Modulation
+Notes on Frequency Modulation, Q factor of a frequency filtering device, Mini calculations and convensions on Gain.